Italy in the Eurovision Song Contest 2016: Background

-The Italian national broadcaster, Radiotelevisione italiana (RAI), broadcasts the event within Italy and organises the selection process for the nation's entry.
-RAI confirmed Italy's participation in the 2016 Eurovision Song Contest on 15 September 2015.
-Between 2011 and 2013, the broadcaster used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
+As part of its duties as participating broadcaster, RAI organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2016 contest on 15 September 2015.
+Between 2011 and 2013, RAI used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
 The selected entrant was then responsible for selecting the song they would compete with.
-For 2014, RAI forwent using the Sanremo Music Festival artist lineup and internally selected their entry.
-In 2015, the Italian broadcaster announced that the winning artist of the 2015 Sanremo Music Festival would be rewarded with the opportunity to represent Italy at the Eurovision Song Contest, a method that the broadcaster continued for 2016.
+For 2014, it forwent using the Sanremo Music Festival artist lineup and internally selected its entry.
+In 2015, RAI announced that the winning artist of the Sanremo Music Festival 2015 would be rewarded with the opportunity to represent Italy at the Eurovision Song Contest, a method that the broadcaster continued for 2016.

 Before Eurovision

-Artist selection
+Sanremo Music Festival 2016

 On 2 October 2015, Italian broadcaster RAI confirmed that the performer that would represent Italy at the 2016 Eurovision Song Contest would be selected from the competing artists at the Sanremo Music Festival 2016.
 According to the rules of Sanremo 2016, the winner of the Campioni or Big Artists category earns the right to represent Italy at the Eurovision Song Contest, but in case the artist is not available or refuses the offer, the organisers of the event reserve the right to choose another participant via their own criteria.
 The competition took place between 9–13 February 2016 with the winner being selected on the last day of the festival.

 Twenty artists competed in the Big Artists category of Sanremo 2016.
 Among the competing artists was former Eurovision Song Contest entrant Enrico Ruggeri who represented Italy in 1993.
 The performers in the "Big Artists" category were: